Toloka/docs/en/template-builder/operations/select-areas.md

 ## Add the area selection editor {#add-select}

-To allow users to select areas in pictures, use the [field.image-annotation](../reference/field.image-annotation.md) component.
+To allow annotators to select areas in pictures, use the [field.image-annotation](../reference/field.image-annotation.md) component.

 ```json
 {